na-na-hi/renget/archive/pcrgjpstartguide.md

 A - Who the fuck knows.
 We usually get one at the end of the month in Feb (Anniversary) and August (Half Anniversary) guaranteed.
 Other than that, could be any time.

 Q - **I got Neneka & Ames before needing to spark, is it worth it to finish the spark?
 Who would I pick?**
 A - There are currently a total of 18 Prifes units, so yes.
-The only wrong answer is anyone in C tier, but I would advise picking P.Yui for early game arena shit stomping, or Grea/Anne for future proofing.
+The only wrong answer is anyone in C tier, but I would advise picking P.Rei or P.Yui for early game arena shit stomping, GreAnne or Christina for future proofing in other high level game modes.
 Ranpha also helps with early PvE stuff, because her summon is pretty strong.

 Q - **Princess Connect is crashing on Launch on my Bluestacks Emulator, what do I do?**
 A - This is due to the Unity Engine update on April 12th, forced on April 15th.
 You'll need to create a new instance and make sure that you have it running on Android 11 (Beta)